Katie-McTaggart/Katie-McTaggart/README.md

 - 👋 Hi, I’m @Katie-McTaggart
 - 👀 I’m interested in a wide variety of things including renewable energy, machine learning, and web dev.
 - 🌱 I’m currently learning web dev.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m not looking to collaborate at the moment.
-- 📫 How to reach me ...
+- 📫 You can reach me by email at katiemctaggartengineer@gmail.com.

 <!---
 Katie-McTaggart/Katie-McTaggart is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.